 Serving the Nations at Brother Bill’s

 This summer, the world comes to Dallas.
-The neighbors who’ve always been here are ready.
+The neighbors who help make Dallas what it is are already here.

 The Community